Day 1: Shanghai to Xian (L)

 The Terracotta Warriors is the result of the most significant archeological excavations of the 20th century.
 Work is ongoing at this site, which is around 1.5 kilometers east of Emperor Qin Shi Huang's Mausoleum.

-Time permitting, we will walk the famous Muslim Quarter in Xian where you can try Xian's Chinese hamburgers.
+Time permitting, we will walk the famous Muslim Quarter in Xian, where you can try Xian's Chinese hamburgers.
+Almost all the local food and snacks are also available at the Muslim Quarter.

 Return Transportation Choices: